 SeekBeak Plus and Premium members now have the ability to use and track UTM codes for each of their Snaps.

 A UTM code is a simple code that you can attach to a custom URL in order to track a source, medium, and campaign name.
-UTM codes are used Google Analytics, Mixpanel, Kissmetrics and most other analytics platform.
+UTM codes are used in Google Analytics, Mixpanel, Kissmetrics, and most other analytics platform.

 This means that you can now easily cross reference with your existing marketing & ad campaigns (or create new ones) to see which website, newsletter, or post your visitors are coming from!

 SB is helping you to… Excel at tracking.

 Now that I’m a Dad, I can make jokes like that.
 And now that you can track UTM codes, you’ll need some way to see them.

 Our Plus & Premium members can now export all their reporting data in raw CSV format, perfect for importing into Excel or Numbers.
 Of course, this works even if you’re not using UTM codes.
 Get a granular view of who is returning, who clicked what, what ad campaign they came from, and more!

 Each CSV report contains a unique Session ID per user, so you can reference individual users and their activity across all of your SeekBeak reports.